 Lucina fell still, her trembling ceasing.

 "You good?" he asked, stroking her back gently.
 She nodded slowly, raising her chin to meet his gaze with her own.

 "Good," Robin whispered, letting his arms fall away from her.
 He looked back at Chrom, evident concern for his daughter's well being etched across the Exalted features.
 Hesitating for half a second, Chrom reached out, placing a comforting hand on the princess's shoulder.

 Lucina nodded slowly, swallowing audibly, then spoke, her voice raw.
 "We attempted to seek out the gems and the Emblem not long before we traveled back in time.
 One of the gems had been lost in our time, so performing the Awakening was impossible," she paused, her expression becoming pensive.
 "I recall that Cynthia, Kjelle, Nah, and Noire were tasked with recovering Gules and Azure.
 All I remember of their journey was them recounting how they stayed a night in a ruined fort on their way back.
-I believe its not far from where we are now.
-With luck we can catch them there or at the very least pick up on their trail."
+I believe it's not far from where we are now.
+With luck, we can catch them there or at the very least pick up on their trail."
 She shrugged weakly.
-"Beyond that I don't know.
-Its been too long.
-They themselves might tell you more"
+"Beyond that, I don't know.
+It's been too long.
+They might tell you more"

 Robin nodded.
 "Sounds like making for those ruins are our best bet.
 I'll talk to the four of them, see if they remember anything of tactical significance."

 "Good.
 Right now though, we need to get everyone in formation.
 If the stories we've been told are true, being careless in this world is a surefire way for us to all end up in early graves."

 "Again," Robin said, a grim smile tugging at his lips.